 According to Article 37e of the Atomic Law head of the organizational entity shall perform periodical safety review.
-The exact time interval will be stated in the licence but should not exceed 10 years.
+The exact time interval will be established in the licence but should not exceed 10 years.
 Detailed periodical safety review plan needs to be approved by the PAA's President.
 Based on the periodical safety review, the head of organizational entity shall draw up a periodical safety review report to be submitted to the Agency's President for approval until by the deadline stated in the licence for the nuclear facility operation.
-Regulation by The Council of Ministers of 27 December 2011 on periodical safety review of a nuclear facility provides for a detailed scope of periodical safety review of a nuclear and a scope of periodical assessment report.
+Regulation of the Council of Ministers of 27th December 2011 on periodical safety review of a nuclear facility provides for a detailed scope of this review and a scope of periodical assessment report.
+The assessment should include inter alia review of design solutions, status of SSCs, review of safety classification of SSCs, issues related to the natural wear and tear of SSCs, deterministic analyses, probabilistic analyses and review of ageing of SSCs.
 If - based on the conclusions from the periodical assessment report - it is considered necessary from the viewpoint of nuclear safety, radiological protection, physical protection and nuclear material safeguards, the Agency's President is authorized to amend the conditions of activities covered by the licence.
-Taking all of this into account it can be said that polish provisions of law meet the second principle of the Vienna Declaration and address the lessons learned from Fukushima accident concerning periodic reviews of plant safety.